A robust approach to quantifying uncertainty in matching problems of causal inference: Robust McNemar's Test

 \subsection{Optimizing McNemar's statistic with general constraints}

-In this section we give an Integer Linear Programming (ILP) formulation that optimizes $\chi$ with a pre-defined number of matches $M$.
-This formulation can be adapted for testing $\Hate$ or $\Hatt$, and $\Hsharp$.
+In this section we give an ILP formulation that optimizes $\chi$ with a pre-defined number of matches.

-One can show that the number of pairs where the same outcome is realized for treatment and control (the number of $A + B$ pairs) is irrelevant, so we allow it to be chosen arbitrarily, with no constraints or variables defining it.
-The total number of pairs $M$ is thus also not relevant for this test.
-Therefore, we choose only the total number of untied responses ($B$ and $C$ pairs) $m$, which must always be greater than 0 for the statistic to exist.
+One can show that the number of pairs where the same outcome is realized for treatment and control (the number of $A + D$ pairs) is irrelevant, so we allow it to be chosen arbitrarily, with no constraints or variables defining it.
+The total number of pairs is thus also not relevant for this test.
+Therefore, we are permitted to choose only the total number of untied responses ($B$ and $C$ pairs), denoted $m$, which must always be greater than 0 for the statistic to exist.
 The problem can be solved either for a specific $m$ or globally for all $m > 0$ by looping over all possible values of $m$ until the problem becomes infeasible.
-In most practical data analysis scenarios the largest feasible $m$ is chosen.\\
+In most practical scenarios, the largest $m$ for which a solution is feasible is chosen.

 \textbf{Formulation 1: General ILP Formulation for McNemar's Test}